ArcadeMode/TypeShim/README.md

 Enter: _TypeShim_.
 Drop one `[TSExport]` on your C# class(es) and _voilà_, TypeShim generates the necessary JSExport methods that perform repetitive type transformations and even class instantiations for you.
 The void that JSExport leaves on the JS side is filled with a rich TypeScript client that enables you to use your .NET classes as if they were truly exported to TypeScript.

-Code changes reflect instantly in your TypeScript project, easy and reliable.

 ## Features at a glance

 - 🏭 No-nonsense [interop](#concepts) generation.